 Ads for Orangeburg stated that the company had put 300 million feet of their product into service across North America – enough to travel around the world twice.

-According to the National Post, in Waterloo, Ontario alone, city survey’s found that 100,000 homes had Orangeburg pipes.
+According to the National Post, in Waterloo, Ontario alone, a city survey found that 100,000 homes had Orangeburg pipes.

 In 2011, Edmonton estimated the cost for Orangeburg pipe replacement would be $1.8 billion – a stunning representation of how massive this problem really is.